Tag Archives: educators

 Protective Factors

-Social Support: You need people who have your back, or you can lean on them during difficult times.
+Social Support: You need people who have your back or who you can lean on during difficult times.
 Family members, friends, siblings, or colleagues are possibilities.
 Please make sure they are trustworthy and fully supportive.

 Realistic Planning: Your ability to think out and create practical plans will help you play to your strengths and develop strategic goals.